marleau/cs122b_p3/README.md

 Keep in Mind
 ------------

 To execute procedures, database user _must_ have access to the mysql.proc table.
+To add this privilege:

     mysql> GRANT SELECT ON mysql.proc to testuser@localhost;

-To remove procedure
+To remove procedure:

     mysql> DROP PROCEDURE add_movie;

-To run procedure
+To run procedure:

     mysql> CALL add_movie(parameters here);